 In this guide, you’ll find everything you need to know about planning the perfect trip.
-This comprehensive guide includes when you should go to Italy, documents or IDs you need, money and budget, a couple of itineraries, how to get tickets, and more.
+This comprehensive guide includes when to go to Italy, documents or IDs you need, money and budget, a couple of itineraries, how to get tickets, and more.
 By the time you’re finished reading this, you’ll be on your way to planning your Italian adventure with the confidence to do it yourself.

 Grand Canal, Venice Scenery

-So without further adieu, let’s start going and get the trip of your dreams planned in no time!
+So, without further adieu, let’s start going and get the trip of your dreams planned in no time!

 Planning A Trip To Italy